Move to Panama: Where to Start

 Gorgona Panama

 Where you live and how you live in Panama will determine your cost of living.
 Some places are more affordable than others.
+Areas with a high concentration of foreigners will usually cost more than areas that are primarily Panamanian.
 The good news is that there is a perfect place in Panama to fit any budget.
-It’s important to develop a realistic budget for Panama and find a place to live in Panama that matches your budget.
+It’s essential to develop a realistic budget for Panama and find a place to live that fits it.

 ● Panamanian meal for one: $6 USD other restaurants can be $10-$15 per meal